UPPMAX/NAISS_Slurm/docs/cluster.md

 What happens in a parallel program is generally the following:

+- A "master" processes is created to control distribution of data and tasks.
-- There is a "master" processes that controls splitting up the data etc. and communicating it to one or more "slave" processes that does the calculations.
+- The "master" sends data and instructions to one or more "slave" processes that do the calculations.
-- The "slave" processes then sends the results back to the "master".
+- The "slave" processes then send the results back to the "master".
 - The "master" combines the results and/or may send out further subsections of the problem to be solved.

 Examples of parallel problems: